Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

 In analyzing the dynamics described in Eq.~\ref{eqLutz}, it is convenient to also consider the corresponding Langevin equation representing the phase space trajectory of a single particle.
-The analysis of paths is extremely useful for a myriad of reasons, ranging from ease of simulations that allow insight into the nature of individual trajectories to more advanced properties of the system such as the analysis of time averages to tackle issues like ergodicity (discussed at length in Sec.~\ref{Section:FundamentalConcepts}).
-For simplicity, we set $D_1=0$, since it modifies neither the asymptotic $|p|\to \infty$ behavior of the heating term nor the cooling force, and therefore does not affect the main conclusions.
-Transforming to dimensionless time $t \to \mathcal{A} t$, momentum $p \to p/p_c$ and position $x \to x M \mathcal{A}/p_c$, the Langevin equation, with $\xi(t)$ being white Gaussian noise with zero mean and second moment $\braket{\xi(t)\xi(t')}=\delta(t-t')$, reads
+There is a standard procedure for obtaining the corresponding Langevin equation from a given Fokker-Planck equation~\cite{VanKampen}, wherein the drift term corresponds to an external force and the diffusion term arises from the external noise.
+The analysis of trajectories is extremely useful for a myriad of reasons, ranging from ease of simulations that allow insight into the nature of individual trajectories to more subtle properties of the system such as the analysis of time averages to tackle issues like ergodicity (discussed at length in Sec.~\ref{Section:FundamentalConcepts}).
+For simplicity, we set $D_1=0$, since it modifies neither the asymptotic $|p|\to \infty$ behavior of the diffusive term nor the cooling force, and therefore does not affect the main conclusions.
+Transforming to dimensionless time $t \to \mathcal{A} t$, momentum $p \to p/p_c$ and position $x \to x M \mathcal{A}/p_c$, the Langevin equation, with $\xi(t)$ being white Gaussian noise with zero mean and second moment $\braket{\xi(t)\xi(t')}=\delta(t-t')$, reads~\cite{Barkai2014}

 where the dimensionless form of the force of Eq.~\ref{eq06} is $f(p) = -p/(1+p^2)$.